SimonBlanke/Hyperactive/examples/integrations/README.md

-# Integrations to AI toolboxes
+# Integrations with AI framework toolboxes

 This directory contains examples for estimator level integration with common AI toolbox libraries such as `scikit-learn` or `sktime`.